 Using good examples in IELTS essays

-Every IELTS essay question ends with the same instruction:
+How important is using good examples in IELST essays?
+Well every IELTS essay question ends with the same instruction:

 Give reasons for your answer and include any relevant examples from you own knowledge or experience